jwong8314/jegonzal.github.com/index.md

-<b>Professor:</b> I recently joined the <a href="http://www.eecs.berkeley.edu">EECS department</a> at UC Berkeley as an assistant professor.
+I am an assistant professor in the <a href="http://www.eecs.berkeley.edu">EECS department</a> at UC Berkeley.
 My <a href="assets/joseph_gonzalez_research_statement.pdf">research interests</a> are at the intersection of machine learning and data systems and explore the challenges of distributed learning and inference on large models and datasets, real-time model serving and personalization, and applying ML techniques to system tuning and management.

-<b>Co-founder:</b> I am a co-founder of <a href="http://dato.com">Dato Inc.</a> (formerly GraphLab), which spun out of my thesis work on the <a href="https://github.com/dato-code/PowerGraph">GraphLab & PowerGraph Systems</a>.
-At Dato we build software that enables data scientists to easily and efficiently extract signal from complex and noisy data and create intelligent applications and services.
+<b>Co-founder:</b> I am also co-founder of <a href="http://Turi.com">Turi Inc.</a> (formerly GraphLab), which was originally based on my thesis work on the <a href="https://github.com/dato-code/PowerGraph">GraphLab & PowerGraph Systems</a>.
+Turi was recently <a href="http://www.geekwire.com/2016/exclusive-apple-acquires-turi-major-exit-seattle-based-machine-learning-ai-startup/">acquired</a> by Apple Inc.

 <b>Background:</b> Before joining UC Berkeley as an assistant professor, I was a post-doc in the UC Berkeley <a href="https://amplab.cs.berkeley.edu">AMPLab</a> working on several projects including <a href="http://spark.apache.org/graphx/">GraphX</a> (now part of <a href="http://spark.apache.org">Apache Spark</a>), early versions of <a href="http://mlbase.org">MLbase</a>, <a href="https://amplab.cs.berkeley.edu/projects/velox/">Velox</a>, and <a href="https://amplab.cs.berkeley.edu/projects/ccml/">concurrency control for ML</a>.